Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/glossary.rst

 Sol/s
     Sol/s refers to solutions per second and measures the rate at which `Equihash`_ solutions are found.
 Each one of those solutions is tested against the current target (after adding to the block header and hashing), in the same way that in Bitcoin each nonce variation is tested against the target.

+.. _spending key:

+Spending key
+    A spending key is a type of `private key`_ that allows any user in possession of it to spend the balance of the associated `address`_.
+For `shielded addresses`_, possessing the spending key also allows the user to view the address' balance and `transaction`_ data.

+.. _Sprout:

+Sprout
+    Sprout is the first version of Zcash, launched on October 28, 2016.

 .. _TAZ:

 TAZ